hannah-lynn/faceRecognition/README.md

-# faceReconition
+# faceRecognition
 A face recognition app

-Sign in has no validators or database yet so any values will work.
+Sign in has no validators or database yet so just click submit to go through to the app.

+Currently this is only detecting one face, not multiple.